Bihui-Jin/CodeModernization/README.md

         - ```fetch/crashed_kernel.txt```: failed to load htmls via the driver
         - ```fetch/competitions_done.txt```: completed competitions for collection

-    where {competition} is the competition name, {submissionID} integrates the user name and the notebook name using "_" ({userName_notebookName}), and {status} (e.g., C1: representing the successful complied code on kaggle) combines the script type (C: code, S: Json script, O: neither C nor S) with the script status (0: Failed compiling on kaggle, 1: Success, 2: Cancelled compilation).
+    where {competition} is the competition name, </br>{submissionID} integrates the user name and the notebook name using "_" ({userName_notebookName}), </br>and {status} (e.g., C1: representing the successful complied code on kaggle) combines the script type (C: code, S: JSON script, O: Ops neither C nor S) with the script status (0: Failed compiling on kaggle, 1: Success, 2: Cancelled compilation).

 2. ```fetch/get_kernels.py``` fetches notebooks (kernels/submissions) related to the competition
     - output: ```fetch/competitions/{competition}/kernels.txt```